-SWT ridership increased by 10.7% in 2016 and the trend is expected to continue in 2017.
-Ridership increases are expected with both the current express routes and the continued growth of SW Prime.
-The 2017 budget increased passenger fares to \$2,904,300; up 1.0% over the 2016 amended budget.
+SWT ridership increased by 0.6% in 2017 and the trend is expected to continue in 2018.
+Ridership increases are expected with the continued growth of SW Prime.
+The 2018 budget increased passenger fares to \$3,121,200; up 7.0% over the 2017 amended budget.
+The MC increased the regional passenger fares beginning October 1, 2017 by 8% based on an adult express fare.

 SWT General Fund balance policy states the SWT Commission shall set the General Fund balance to represent 25%-35% of the current year operating budget.
-It is projected the fund balance will decrease as provided in the MC revenue allocation model and is using the fund balance available at the end of 2016 to finance a portion of the operation in 2017.
+The 2018 budget will continue to maintain the fund balance in accordance with this policy.

-SWT will utilize the following strategies to balance the 2017 budget:
+SWT will utilize the following strategies to balance the 2018 budget: